mattcsnyder/mattcsnyder/README.md

-### Hi there 👋 Welcome to my Github!
+### Thanks for stopping by 👋 Welcome to my Github!
 Have a look around!
 <!--
 **Snooder/Snooder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.